OCA/e-commerce/website_sale_product_brand/README.rst

 It will show all the brands and once you select that brand it will show product's which is related to this brand.

+In the Shop menu, you can also display the brands as a sidebar filter by enabling it in the page
+editor: Customize/eCommerce Brands Sidebar

 Bug Tracker
 ===========